inventage/keycloak-custom/README.md

 - setup via [keycloak-config-cli] of Adorsys
 - development of custom SPIs
 - development of custom themes
-- package as container image based on the [Keycloak container image](https://www.keycloak.org/server/containers)
+- package as multi-arch container image based on the [Keycloak container image](https://www.keycloak.org/server/containers)
 - launch from within the IDE, from script and docker-compose (soon Kubernetes)

 This project is based on Maven and contains the following top-level Maven modules: